hkandpal07/excel-to-json/README.md

 `node app.js <filename.xlsx> <sheetname.xlsx> <mode>`

 * Mode 1: Converts all columns to JSON with column headers as key name
-* Mode 2: Needs specific column names (Venue ID, Account ID and Locale) to be in the file and will convert them to entityId, accountId and ;locale in the json
+* Mode 2: Needs specific column names (Venue ID, Account ID and Locale) to be in the file and will convert them to entityId, accountId and locale in the json

 Example usage: